MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 <!-- ====================================================================== -->
-## Step 6: Set up a localhost server by using npx http-server
+## Step 6: Set up a localhost server

 In many cases, you don't need to enter a URL or run a localhost server.
 For example, you can:
 *  Open a folder that contains webpage source files, and then right-click an `.html` file.